chalk-ai/chalk-ts/README.md

 - Check to see if any of the following initialization options need to be changed:
   - The option `useQueryServerFromCredentialExchange` has been changed to `skipQueryServerFromCredentialExchange` and *negated* to better reflect the default behavior for the gRPC Query Server.
+  - Check your Chalk Environment for any custom routing rules.
+If you are not sure, reach out to Chalk support for help here.
+    - If your previous SDK client explicitly sets the `engine-type: engine` header on requests, this will need to be changed to `engine-grpc` (or omitted, the gRPC client will automatically set this header but respects all overrides).
     - It is most likely not necessary to change a provided `QueryServer` as most routing is done via SDK-set headers, but depending on your setup this may need to be directly specified if using a non-standard port - the gRPC query server listens on port `443` by default.
   - It is **not** necessary to remove the `fetch` or `fetchHeaders` as these are still used during some HTTP routines such as fetching credentials.